y-young/nazurin/README.md

 -   `/yandere_download <id>` - download yandere post
 -   `/konachan <id>` - view konachan post
 -   `/konachan_download <id>` - download konachan post
--   `/bookmark <id>` - bookmark pixiv artwork(ADMIN ONLY)
+-   `/bookmark <id>` - bookmark pixiv artwork
+-   `/clear_downloads` - clear download cache
+-   `/help` - get help text

-Update your collection: send the bot a message with a link of Pixiv/Danbooru/Yandere/Konachan/Twitter, this message will be forwarded to `GALLERY` channel, the bot will then download the original images from the site, send the files to `ALBUM` channel, and finally upload to MEGA for backup.
+Update your collection: send the bot a message with a link of [supported sites](#supported-sites), this message will be forwarded to `GALLERY` channel, the bot will then download the original images from the site, send the files to `ALBUM` channel, and finally store to your custom destination.

 ## Configuration